-System Type Variables Definition System includes at least one hospital with a high uncompensated care burden Uncompensated care is defined for system hospitals as the sum of charity care and bad-debt expense adjusted by the hospital-specific ratio of cost to charges.
+System Type Variables Definition System includes at least one hospital with a high DSH patient percentage The DSH patient percentage is defined as: DSH Patient Percentage = (Medicare SSI days/total Medicare days) + (Medicaid, non-Medicare days/total days).
+Hospitals paid under the IPPS report the DSH patient percentage to CMS, which uses it to calculate Medicare DSH payments.
+It is a measure of the hospital's overall caseload of low-income insured patients.
+Systems are categorized as having at least one hospital with a high DSH patient percentage if they have a non-Federal general acute care system hospital in the top quintilexix of DSH patient percentage among IPPS hospitals.
+System includes at least one hospital with a high uncompensated care burden Uncompensated care is defined for system hospitals as the sum of charity care and bad-debt expense adjusted by the hospital-specific ratio of cost to charges.
 Uncompensated care burden is calculated as the ratio of uncompensated care to total operating expense.
 Systems are categorized as having at least one hospital with a high uncompensated care burden if they have a non-Federal general acute care hospital in the top quintile of uncompensated care burden (the ratio of total uncompensated care to total operating expense for a non-Federal general acute care hospital).
 Systemwide uncompensated care burden Uncompensated care is defined for the system as the sum of system hospitals' charity care and bad-debt expense adjusted by the hospital-specific ratio of cost to charges.
-The systemwide uncompensated care burden is calculated as the ratio of total uncompensated care to total operating expense across systems' non- Federal general acute care hospitals.
-Systems are flagged if they are in the top quintile of uncompensated care burden among U.S. health systems. xx System includes at least one major teaching intensity hospital Systems are categorized as having at least one major teaching intensity hospital if they have at least one non-Federal general acute care hospital with a resident-to-bed ratio greater than or equal to 0.25.
+The systemwide uncompensated care burden is calculated as the ratio of total uncompensated care to total operating expense across systems' non-Federal general acute care hospitals.
+System includes at least one major teaching intensity hospital Systems are categorized as having at least one major teaching intensity hospital if they have at least one non-Federal general acute care hospital with a resident-to-bed ratio greater than or equal to 0.25.
 System includes at least one very major teaching intensity hospital Systems are categorized as having at least one very major teaching intensity hospital if they have a non-Federal general acute care hospital with a resident-to-bed ratio greater than or equal to 0.60.
 Systemwide teaching intensity Systems are categorized as nonteaching, minor teaching, or major teaching.
 A minor teaching system is defined as a resident-to-bed ratio greater than zero but less than 0.25 across the non-Federal general acute care system hospitals.
 A major teaching system is defined as a resident-to-bed ratio greater than or equal to 0.25 across non-Federal general acute care system hospitals.
 Systems with no residents reported among non-Federal general acute care system hospitals are considered nonteaching systems.
-Degree to which system serves children only Systems are categorized as having no children's hospitals, having at least one children's hospital but not predominantly delivering care at children's hospitals, or predominantly delivering care at children's hospitals.
-Systems are categorized as predominantly delivering care at children's hospitals if a majority of non-Federal general acute care hospital beds in the system are in children's hospitals.
-System is predominantly investor owned Systems are categorized as predominantly investor owned if a majority of non-Federal general acute care hospital beds in the system are in investor-owned hospitals.